-The two-story property located at 6922 Lacantera Circle in Lakewood Ranch, Florida ("Lacantera") was owned by relief defendant 6922 Lacantera Circle, LLC.
+The two-story property located at 6922 Lacantera Circle in Lakewood Ranch, Florida ("Lacantera") was owned by relief defendant 6922 Lacantera

+Circle, LLC.
 On January 7, 2020, the Receiver entered into an agreement to sell Lacantera for \$2,050,000.
 The Receiver moved the Court to approve the sale, and the Court granted that motion.
 See Docs.
-221, 226.
+222, 226, 232, 233.
 The Receiver closed the sale, and the net proceeds of \$372,823.83 are now within the Receivership Estate.
+The net proceeds differ substantially from the gross proceeds because the property was encumbered by a large mortgage.
 For more information, please see the Receiver's prior interim reports.